onitake/restreamer/README.md

 If a connection is terminated, all URLs will be tried again after a delay.
 If delay is 0, the stream will stay offline.

+To protect against overload, both a soft and a hard limit on the number of downstream connections can be set.
+When the soft limit is reached, the health API will start reporting that the server is "full".
+Once the hard limit is reached, new connections will be responded with a 404.
+A 503 would be more appropriate, but this is not handled well by many legacy streaming clients.

 ## Logging